rossp/django-readonly-site/README.md

 It does this by rendering a static template for your data-modifying views.
 I use this for my accounts page & signup page, so I can effectively freeze the site during big changes or migrations.

+Note that django-readonly-site doesn't prevent any database updates.
+If you need to do this, then you should look at tools that override your database cursor, such as [django-db-readonly](https://github.com/streeter/django-db-readonly) or by doing it at the database level with Postgres slaves or similar.
+I don't require this for my purposes, and there's no point adding duplicate functionality to this app.

 Pre-Requisites
 --------------